 - (a) In General.
-The following rules apply to attacking a witness's character for truthfulness by evidence of a criminal conviction: - (1) for a crime that, in the convicting jurisdiction, was punishable by death or by imprisonment for more than one year, the evidence: - (A) must be admitted, subject to Rule 403, if the witness is not a defendant in a criminal case; and - (B) must be admitted if the witness is a defendant in a criminal case and the probative value of the evidence outweighs its prejudicial effect; and - (2) for any crime regardless of the punishment, the evidence must be admitted if the court can readily determine that establishing the elements of the crime required proving or the witness's admitting a dishonest act or false statement. - (b) Time limit.
+The following rules apply to attacking a witness's character for truthfulness by evidence of a criminal conviction: - (1) for a crime that, in the convicting jurisdiction, was punishable by death or by imprisonment for more than one year, the evidence: - (A) must be admitted, subject to Rule 403, in a civil case or in a criminal case in which the witness is not a defendant; and - (B) must be admitted in a criminal case in which the witness is a defendant, if the probative value of the evidence outweighs its prejudicial effect to that defendant; and - (2) for any crime regardless of the punishment, the evidence must be admitted if the court can readily determine that establishing the elements of the crime required proving or the witness's admitting a dishonest act or false statement. - (b) Time limit.
 Evidence of a conviction under this rule is not admissible if a period of more than ten years has elapsed since the date of the conviction or of the release of the witness from the confinement imposed for that conviction, whichever is the later date, unless the court determines, in the interests of justice, that the probative value of the conviction supported by specific facts and circumstances substantially outweighs its prejudicial effect.
-However, evidence of a conviction more than 10 years old as calculated herein, is not admissible unless the proponent gives to the adverse party sufficient advance written notice of intent to use such evidence to provide the adverse party with a fair opportunity to contest the use of such evidence.

-(b) Limit on Using the Evidence After 10 Years.
+However, evidence of a conviction more than 10 years old as calculated herein, is not admissible unless the proponent gives to the adverse party sufficient advance written notice of intent to use such evidence to provide the adverse party with a fair opportunity to contest the use of such evidence. - (b) Limit on Using the Evidence After 10 Years.

-This subdivision (b) applies if more than 10 years have passed since the witness's conviction or release from confinement for the conviction, whichever is later.
-Evidence of the conviction is admissible only if:

-- (1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and - (2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use.
+This subdivision (b) applies if more than 10 years have passed since the witness's conviction or release from confinement for it, whichever is later.
+Evidence of the conviction is admissible only if: - (1) its probative value, supported by specific facts and circumstances, substantially outweighs its prejudicial effect; and - (2) the proponent gives an adverse party reasonable written notice of the intent to use it so that the party has a fair opportunity to contest its use.